Namaeus/Codesign_ReadMe/cd_terminalhacker.md

  **6.** Add the script to your server start config: `cd_terminalhacker`.
 The name of the folder must not be changed or the script will not function correctly.

 ### How to use?
 This works like any other hacking mini game for FiveM, just more interactive.
 You would place the export (as seen below) in a robbery script for example, and if the player completes the hack, you can either reward the player or allow them to progress to the next stage.
+The scoreboard allows players to compete for the bragging rights of who is the best hacker.

 *The code below can only be placed inside a client.lua file, not a server.lua file.*
 ```